cofinalsubnets/lisa/readme.md

 - `(: a0 b0 ... an bn) = (begin (define a b) ... (define an bn) an)` even arguments : define variables in the current scope
 - `(: a0 b0 ... an bn c) = (letrec ((a0 b0) ... (an bn)) c)` odd arguments : define variables and evaluate an expression in an inner scope
 - `(: ((f g) x y) (g x y)) = (begin (define (f g) (lambda (x y) (g x y))) f)` nestable sugar for function defs

+a define form is an expression with the value of the last variable it defines.

 ### `\` lambda
 - `(\) = (lambda () #f)` nullary -> empty function